We have put together information and advice on staying safe and supporting each other amidst the far-right terror and violence.

-We stand in solidarity with everyone affected by far-right violence and terror towards migrants and racialised communities in the UK, including refugees, Muslim communities and other visible minorities.
+We stand in solidarity with everyone affected by recent violence, intimidation and hostility towards migrants and racialised communities in the UK, including refugees, Muslim communities and other visible minorities.

 If you feel you are in immediate and life-threatening danger, please call the police on 999.
 If you are concerned or in doubt, please call 101 for non-emergencies.